apache/royale-docs/create-an-application/application-tutorial/debug.md

 Back to the topic of debugging for a moment.
 Most browsers also have debuggers with breakpoints.
 Your application `.mxml` and `.as` files have each been turned into a `.js` file that the browser will let you set breakpoints in and step through.
 Some IDEs support the ability to see your `.mxml` and `.as` files in the debugger.

-> if you compiled your application with [sourcemaps](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps){:target='_blank'} using `-source-map=true` compiler option, the Royale compiler will generate source maps for each `.js` file and you'll see a `.js.map` at the same level.
+> if you compiled your application with [sourcemaps](https://www.html5rocks.com/en/tutorials/developertools/sourcemaps){:target='_blank'} using the `-source-map=true` compiler option, the Royale compiler will generate source maps for each `.js` file and you'll see a `.js.map` at the same level.

 Anyway, to get this application to access GitHub, we have to make the application available on a web server and learn a bit about security.